 Standard Price: $ 3095.00

 Course Length: 5 days

-Note: For the classroom version of this course, laptops are provided to participate in the hands-on labs.ï¿½If you are attending the virtual version or desire to use your own laptop, please bring a laptop computer with an Ethernet port as well as an internal wireless NIC, 802.11a/b/g/n.
-Access to the remote labs requires a browser that supports Java and permissions to open RDP or encrypted (RDP443) RDP sessions.ï¿½If your browser does not support Java, you will need administrator rights to the laptop to install the software.
+Note: Please bring a laptop computer with an Ethernet port as well as an internal wireless NIC, 802.11a/b/g/n.
+Access to the remote labs requires a browser that supports Java and permissions to open RDP or encrypted (RDP443) RDP sessions.
+If your browser does not support Java, you will need administrator rights to the laptop to install software.

 This course is ideal for the engineer who has limited time to become proficient in designing, configuring, and administering a Cisco Unified Computing System (UCS) environment.
 Designed for those who understand the basics of UCS server architecture, this course provides you with an opportunity to work with a complete UCS environment.

 In order to maximize hands-on practice time, brief lectures will occur each morning, preparing you for the day’s labs.
 The remaining time in class is dedicated to lab time, whereby each student is assigned a separate UCS environment.

 Each UCS environment includes a Nexus 5k core, a pair of Fabric Interconnects, both B-Series and C-Series servers, Microsoft Hyper-V (2008 or 2012), VMware vSphere (v4.x, 5.0, 5.1, and 5.5), the Cisco Nexus 1000v (v1.5x and 2.2x), and Cisco’s pass-through switching.